lql19991211/Forensic-BodyFluid-DimRed/README.md

-# Forensic Body Fluid Fluorescence Visualization
+# Forensic-BodyFluid-DimRed

 This repository provides R scripts for the dimensionality reduction and visualization of capillary electrophoresis (CE) fluorescence data.
-It is specifically designed for forensic body fluid identification, supporting the analysis of peripheral blood (PB), saliva (SA), semen (SE), vaginal fluid (VF), and menstrual blood (MB).
+It is specifically designed for forensic body fluid identification, supporting the analysis of peripheral blood (PB), saliva (SA), semen (SE), vaginal secretion (VS), and menstrual blood (MB).
 ## 📊 Usage

 1. Clone this repository to your local machine.